 Texas Tech University – School of Health Professions

-The one-year online clinical laboratory science second degree and certificate program at Texas Tech University School of Health Professions is for students who have already completed a bachelor’s degree but wish to pursue a medical laboratory science career.
+The one-year online clinical laboratory science second degree and certificate program at Texas Tech University School of Health Professions is for students who have already completed a bachelor’s degree but wish to pursue a career in medical laboratory science.
 Students will complete two semesters of online coursework followed by an intensive six-day on-campus laboratory course.

 The George Washington University – School of Medicine and Health Sciences